Sjors/nado-book/taproot/activation.md

 Yet another idea is that of Luke Dashjr, which supports BIP 8 with forced signaling toward the end, but he prefers it to be deployed in forks for clients and not in Bitcoin core.
 In other words, he thinks soft fork activation should happen through different clients.
 That sort of takes away this pressure on Bitcoin core developers.

-The problem with this is, as mentioned before, if you have multiple dates, you're going to get the cowboy bias.
-Because whoever picks the most aggressive date is the party you kind of have to listen to.
+The problem with this is, as mentioned before, if you have multiple dates, whoever picks the most aggressive date is the party you kind of have to listen to.
 But that might be a recklessly early date.

 So here's a bad scenario.
 Let's say we ship the completely ready Taproot code ready for main net in two months.
 And say the code has this one-year miner signaling stipulation and then it expires.
 And now the most aggressive group comes out and says, "No, no, no, we're going to activate this like one month later."
 That's going to be the consensus of the loudest people.